mvvvv/stereokit-template/readme.md

 Binaries and APK archives are produced under ./target/release

-## Compile shaders:
+## Compile shaders
-If you want to create your own shaders, you'll need the binary `compile_sks` of the stereokit-rust project and so you have to 'install' the project:
-* `cargo install --path <path to git directory of Stereokit-rust>`
+Important: By default build_sk_rs compiles the shaders optimally for the target platform.

 `compile_sks` calls the stereokit binary `skshaderc` using the following configuration:
-* The shaders (*.hlsl files) must be created inside the shaders_src directory inside the root directory of your project.
+* The shaders (*.hlsl files) must be created inside the `shaders_src` directory inside the root directory of your project.
-* The result (*.hlsl.sks files) will be produced inside the assets/shaders directory inside the root directory of your project.
+* The result (*.hlsl.sks files) will be produced inside the `assets/shaders` directory inside the root directory of your project.

 To compile the *.hlsl files, go to the root directory of your project then launch `cargo compile_sks`